Fell: Etymology

 The English word "fell" comes from Old Norse fell and fjall (both forms existed).
-It is cognate with Danish fjeld, Faroese fjall and fjøll, Icelandic fjall and fell, Norwegian fjell with dialects fjøll, fjødd, fjedd, fjedl, fjill, fil(l), and fel, and Swedish fjäll, all referring to mountains rising above the alpine tree line.
+It is cognate with fjeld, fjall and fjøll, fjall and fell, fjell, with Norwegian dialects: fjøll, fjødd, fjedd, fjedl, fjill, fil(l), and fel, and fjäll, all referring to mountains rising above the alpine tree line.

 British Isles

 In northern England, especially in the Lake District and in the Pennine Dales, the word "fell" originally referred to an area of uncultivated high ground used as common grazing usually on common land and above the timberline.
 Today, generally, "fell" refers to the mountains and hills of the Lake District and the Pennine Dales.

 Names that originally referred to grazing areas have been applied to these hilltops.
 This is the case with Seathwaite Fell, for example, which would be the common grazing land used by the farmers of Seathwaite.
 The fellgate marks the road from a settlement onto the fell (see photograph for example), as is the case with the Seathwaite Fell.
 In other cases the reverse is true; for instance, the name of Wetherlam, in the Coniston Fells, though understood to refer to the mountain as a whole, strictly speaking refers to the summit; the slopes have names such as Tilberthwaite High Fell, Low Fell and Above Beck Fells.

 The word "fell" is also used in the names of various breeds of livestock, bred for life on the uplands, such as Rough Fell sheep, Fell terriers and Fell ponies.

 It is also found in many place names across the north of England, often attached to the name of a community; thus the township of Cartmel Fell.

 In northern England, there is a Lord of the Fells – this ancient aristocratic title being associated with the Lords of Bowland.

 Groups of cairns are a common feature on many fells, often marking the summit – there are fine examples on Wild Boar Fell in Mallerstang Dale, Cumbria, and on Nine Standards Rigg just outside Kirkby Stephen, Cumbria.

 As the most mountainous region of England, the Lake District is the area most closely associated with the sport of fell running, which takes its name from the fells of the district.
 "Fellwalking" is also the term used locally for the activity known in the rest of Great Britain as hillwalking.